Chronic VENOUS INSUFFICIENCY

 Management

-The majority of patient with chronic venous insufficency can be treated effectively with
+The majority of patients with chronic venous insufficiency can be treated effectively with the following:

 Elevation of limbs at rest